Skip to content

 Aviation & Safety — MET Towers And Low-Level Airspace

-Residents flagged attempts to “slide in” MET tower applications with minimal public notice.
-For a project that can affect low-level flight training in areas like the Duke MOA — where aircraft can operate very low AGL — that lack of daylight is unacceptable.
-We expect complete transparency regarding any airspace, radar, and safety implications.
+Residents flagged attempts to slide MET tower applications through with minimal public notice.
+For a project that can affect low-level flight training in areas like the Duke MOA, that lack of daylight is unacceptable.
+We expect complete transparency regarding airspace, radar, and safety implications.

 Aviation safety and low-level airspace concerns near the Black Cherry Wind area